j-Kode/Service-API/README.md

 ### Version Entity

+- Im also assuming that creating a new version is not part of the update service endpoint.
+Currently I have the version creation on the service creation as no version exists initially.
+I would easily add a add version functionality either under the patch endpoint or on its own.
 - Assuming theres no other fields in table, I just have version number in there and description.

 ### Environment Variables